 2. A Public EV Charging Infrastructure Will Pave the Way to Widespread EV Adoption

 There are substantial challenges in establishing a public charging infrastructure.
 First, none of the companies in the EV charging industry have figured out how to make a profit.
-The time and cost required to install a grid-connected charging station can be significant, often involving construction permits and hooking up to the local utility.
+The time and cost required to install a grid-connected electric vehicle charging station can be significant, often involving construction permits and hooking up to the local utility.

 “It’s definitely going to require years of investment before they get any return,” Chris Nelder, who has studied the economics of charging for the RMI energy research institute, said in an April 2021 Bloomberg article.